nsg21/Arduino-Casio-Serial-library/README.md

 ### `HardwareSerial *casio_serial`

-Physical serial interface which is attached to CASIO communication It can be `&Serial` on arduinos without extra serial interfaces, but extreme care should be taken to ensure that nothing else, especially debug messages are transmitted over it.
+Physical serial interface which is attached to Casio communication.
+It can be `&Serial` on arduinos without extra serial interfaces, but extreme care should be taken to ensure that nothing else, especially debug messages are transmitted over it.